awjchen/SonoCleaner/doc/usersGuide.md

 This tutorial has introduced all but one of the functions available in this program.
-This function is the "screenshot" function, which was added after this tutorial was written will not be covered.
+This function is the "screenshot" function, which was added after this tutorial was written and will not be covered.

 For reference, each page of the controller has a help icon located towards its upper right.
 Hovering the mouse over that icon will pop up a help